 You may have noticed that we have just come back from a holiday abroad but that doesn’t stop me thinking about where else I might like to go if I got the chance.
 It seems like holidays to Dubai in 2018 are quite popular so I’ve been looking in to what we could do there as a family.
 Here are some ideas: Kidzania I know we have a Kidzania in London but we haven’t had the chance to take Erin yet as she’s been too young each time we visited the city.
 However, Kidzania Dubai advertises being

 Just a few short weeks ago we went on our first family holiday to Majorca.
 Having not been abroad with a child before we really didn’t know what to expect from Erin when it came to her first flight.
 I tried to prepare as much as possible but everything could have gone completely wrong and nothing I’d planned could have worked.
-Before our holiday we tried to tell Erin would would happen on a regular basis even if we thought she wouldn’t remember or wouldn’t understand.
+Before our holiday we tried to tell Erin what would happen on a regular basis even if we thought she wouldn’t remember or wouldn’t understand.
 I don’t think Erin really understand until we got